MetOffice/simulation-systems/source/Development/macros.rst

 The Apps, Core and Jules options are paths to sources for each of these.
-Apps will default to the present location (so it is recommended to launch from an Apps working copy).
+Apps will default to the present location (so it is recommended to launch from an Apps clone).
 Core and Jules will default to reading the ``dependencies.yaml`` file in the Apps source if not provided.

 The ``vnXX.Y_tTTTT`` option must match the After Tag of your upgrade macro.
 When setting this, the version is the last released version of LFRic Apps.
 If